lugensa/gocept.jslint/README.txt

 gocept.jslint
 =============

-This package integrates the JSHint code analysis tool (https://jshint.com) with Python's unittest module.
-(The name is left over from when JSHint didn't exist and only Douglas Crockford's JSHint was available.)
+This package integrates the JSHint code analysis tool (http://jshint.com) with Python's unittest module.
+(The name is left over from when JSHint didn't exist and only Douglas Crockford's JSLint was available.)

 It provides a special JSLint-TestCase class that collects JavaScript files (in a configurable manner) and dynamically generates a test method for each file